LeandroOrdonez/my-site/content/english/about.md

 draft: false
 ---

-I'm an electronics engineer currently pursuing a PhD in Computer Sciences at [IDLab](https://idlab.technology/) - [UGent](https://www.ugent.be/).
-My research has been around enabling fast access to large data stored in heterogeneous and distributed data store technologies.
+I'm an data engineer and Ph.D. in Computer Sciences Engineerting from [IDLab](https://idlab.technology/) - [UGent](https://www.ugent.be/).
+My research has been around enabling fast access to large data stored in heterogeneous and distributed data storage technologies.
 I'm also one of the founders of the [BitBang Company](https://thebitbang.company), a company devoted to bring the perks of Big Data and Data Analysis to businesses of all sizes.
 The company currently operates in Colombia with clients in South and Central America.

 #### Interests and skills